webtitovdev/webtitovdev/README.md

 <h2 align='center'>About</h2>

-<h3> I develop projects on React with the Redux state manager.
-Freelancing experience 2 years (layout + js).
-Now in the process of learning TypeScript, at the same time looking for a job.</h3>
+<h3>Hey!
+In parallel with the main work in another area, I studied html and css.
+After half a year and a couple of completed projects for friends, I started freelancing.
+At the moment, I decided to make development the main activity.
+I am looking for a job with an interesting project and a strong, responsive team, I easily find a common language with people, I am constantly learning and developing.</h3>

 <h2 align='center'>My project</h2>